-The number of Political Prisoners in the United States has risen by 12.28% since the beginning of the national uprising against racism and police brutality, bringing the total to 57.
-Of that total, 38.60% of Political Prisoners in the United States are Black and just over 72% are People of Color.
+The number of political prisoners we count in the United States since the beginning of the national uprising against racism and police brutality currently totals to 58.
+Of that total, 37.9% of political prisoners in the U.S. are Black and 70.8% are people of color.

-Our definition of Political Prisoners refers to people who are incarcerated for alleged crimes related to resistance and liberation from repression.
-We believe that these cases should not be treated as isolated, “common” crimes, but require a political solution.
+Our documentation of political prisoners refers to people who are incarcerated for alleged crimes related to resistance and liberation from oppression and repression.
+We believe that these cases should not be treated as isolated, ‘common’ crimes, but as cases that require a political solution.
 In many cases, those in jail are there because of false allegations or because they were framed and railroaded through the courts.
-The AfGJ list is not only of Political Prisoners, but what we term “Prisoners of Empire”.
-By that, we mean people who are jailed because of activities that constitute a direct challenge to the national and international dominance of U.S., NATO, and transnational capitalist imperialism.
+Our list contains political prisoners who we also consider ‘prisoners of Empire.’
+By that, we mean people who are jailed because of activities that constitute a direct challenge to the national and international dominance of U.S., NATO, and transnational imperialist capitalism.

-The demographics of U.S. Political Prisoners and the struggles they are part of reveal something else.
+The demographics of U.S. political prisoners and the struggles they are part of reveal something else.
 Just as political repression is defined by racism, the most defining aspect of political resistance is anti-racism.
-Among anti-racist struggles, the most prominent struggle for which Political Prisoners are arrested is for the liberation of Black peoples.
+Among anti-racist struggles, the most prominent struggle for which political prisoners are arrested is for the liberation of Black peoples.
 This has a special relevance for all of us.
 In AfGJ we are convinced that African people, including the African diaspora, play a leading role in all revolutionary and transformational struggles.
 African and Indigenous peoples have been specially targeted for repression and exploitation from the very beginning days of the global spread of capitalism.
-Today, in the U.S., the movement for the rights and self-determination of Black people has, above all else, shown that it is not a temporary struggle, but that it has staying-power.
+Today, in the U.S., the movement for the rights and self-determination of Black people has, above all else, shown that it’s not a temporary struggle — it has staying-power.

-There is a thread that connects the struggles of the very first enslaved people through the historic civil rights movement to the Black Lives Matter uprising today.
-The struggle for Black liberation in the U.S. is huge, mature yet young—multigenerational, experienced, politically savvy, and enduring.
-The successes of Black liberation struggles have always, in every instance, opened way for other struggles.
+There’s a thread that connects the struggles of the very first enslaved people through the historic Civil Rights Movement to the Black Lives Matter uprisings today.
+The struggle for Black liberation in the U.S. is huge, mature yet young: multi-generational, experienced, politically savvy and enduring.
+The successes of Black liberation struggles have always, in every instance, opened the way for other struggles.
 The struggles against slavery and for Black voting rights led directly to the women’s suffrage movement.
-The civil rights movement was a foundation to an endless list of struggles, including anti-war, anti-poverty, women’s rights, Latin American and Asian liberation movements, disability rights, gay rights, and more.
+The Civil Rights Movement foundational for the advancement of many present-day struggles, including anti-war, anti-capitalist, women’s liberation, Latin American and Asian liberation, disability rights, LGBTQ rights and more.
 (Indigenous defense of the land and its people is, of course, the oldest movement in resistance to Empire in the Americas.)
-Thus, we can say that the prominence of African heritage political prisoners in the U.S. is a situation that concerns all of us.
+Thus, we can say that the prominence of political prisoners of African American heritage in the U.S. is a situation that concerns all of us.